tc39/proposal-source-phase-imports/README.md

 ### Other Module Types

 Any other host-defined module types may define their own host module sources.
-If no module phase import is defined, it will fail during the loading phase.
+If a given module does not define a source representation for it's source, importing it with a "source" phase target fails.

 ## Security Benefits